Coolcricri/Windows7-games-on-wine/README.md

 Solitaire.exe + Solitaire.exe.mui
 SpiderSolitaire.exe + SpiderSolitaire.exe.mui
 ```
+6. Afterwards, you can delete all files with `_original` in their name, and the folders of the language with the .mui file

 ## Kron4ek Wine
 There is an automatic script that will do it for you, as long as you place the aero installer and the wine-11.2-amd64-wow64.tar.xz in the same folder as them, it wil place shortcuts on your desktop and in `.local/share/applications` through they will have to be moved to a category manually.
 Modify the `kron4ek-install.sh` if you want to change the parameters.
 ### Manual